Is your heart older than you are?

 - Weakness in the blood vessel wall, making them more likely to rupture

-- Scarring in the walls of the arteries and veins
+- Scarring in the walls of your arteries and veins

-- Clotting which will partially block a vessel so that needed blood cannot get through to the organs
+- Clotting, which can partially or completely block a vessel so that needed blood cannot get through to your organs

 - Starving organs for blood and oxygen